All About Beer in Oregon’s Tualatin Valley

 Some of the best breweries in Oregon can be found within mere minutes of each other in Tualatin Valley.
 Here’s a sample of our innovative craft breweries.

 Hailed as the founding father of Oregon craft beer, Art Larrance, is still making waves with Cascade Brewing’s signature sour beers.
 Sample these pucker-inducing ales at The Lodge at Cascade Brewing or taste from its rotating list of beers, including IPAs and pilsners and more.
-Beaverton’s newest brewpub, Ex Novo Brewing Co, doesn’t brew on-site, but it does showcase their flagship and seasonal brews.
+While Ex Novo Brewing Co doesn’t brew on-site, it does showcase their flagship and seasonal brews alongside Detroit-style pizza.
+Great Notion Brewing recently opened its Beaverton location, serving GNB hazy IPAs and culinary-inspired sours and stouts.

-Ambacht Brewing is the only brewery in Tualatin Valley that does NOT make an IPA.
-Ambacht is known for its innovative beers: organic beers using Belgian yeast and honey, resulting in tasty and unique beers.
-Among their innovations is a Matzobrau, made with matzah.
 Vertigo Brewing continues to amass a loyal following, with its flavorful rotation of year-round and seasonal beers.
 From blondes to reds, and, of course, IPAs, Vertigo brews a wide variety of craft beers at its brewing in Hillsboro.
 Its “Closer Pale Ale” is a seasonal tribute to the Hillsboro Hops baseball team.
+Head to Three Mugs Brewing Company, which crafts more than a dozen brews, including the aptly-named Fiery Wench Imperial Red Ale.

 In the southern part of Tualatin Valley — especially in the city of Tualatin — a new beer boom is happening.
 Ancestry Brewing selected this area for its first brewery and taproom, which produces a nice variety of beers.
 Stickmen Brewing also selected this area to open its second brewery and taproom, where it offers a large array of beers, ranging from lagers and sours to IPAs and stouts, and many other types in between.